On This Page

 Will my Ontario nursing education prepare me for the content covered on the REx-PN?

-Yes, the REx-PN tests competencies that nurses need at the beginning of their nursing careers in Ontario as covered in your nursing program’s curriculum.
+Yes, the REx-PN tests competencies that nurses need at the beginning of their nursing careers to practice safely in Ontario as covered in your nursing program’s curriculum.

 Will there be REx-PN study resources to help me prepare?